fpierfed/blog/content/2017-03-09_adventures-in-asyncio-land.md

 ## Resources

 All code available in this [git repo](https://github.com/fpierfed/blog-code).
-The blog itself is available in this other [git repo](
+The blog itself is available in this other [git repo](https://github.com/fpierfed/blog).